 Renewable Energy Hamburg was founded by the Free and Hanseatic City of Hamburg and the Registered Association for the Promotion of the Renewable Energy Hamburg Cluster.
-Both have interests of 51 and 49 per cent respectively in the Renewable Energy Hamburg Cluster Agency.
-Together with his team, Managing Director Jan Rispens coordinates the cluster’s activities and represents it externally.
-Renewable Energy Hamburg includes some 190 companies in the Metropolitan Region of Hamburg from the sectors of finance, research, production, project development and legal consultancy.
+Both hold shares of 51 and 49 per cent respectively in the Renewable Energy Hamburg Cluster Agency GmbH.
+The Managing Director Jan Rispens and his team coordinate the cluster’s activities and represent it externally in accordance with the Cluster’s strategic guidelines.
+Renewable Energy Hamburg includes some 240 companies in the Metropolitan Region of Hamburg from the sectors of production, project development, research, finance, and legal consultancy.

 Using various information channels such as newsletters, blogs and social media, Renewable Energy Hamburg provides the latest information not only on its own and its members‘ activities but also on national and international developments in the renewable energy sector.

 Renewable Energy Hamburg offers its members and interested guests a broad range of virtual and on-site seminars on current energy topics alongside regular network meetings, conferences, company missions, and trade fair representations.
 Cooperation with other regions in Germany, Europe and world-wide is another important focal point.
 Joint projects, for instance EU-Interreg Projects, serve to initiate a long-term collaboration with selected international partners.

 For international businesses, clusters and other partners and requests on the renewable energy industry in the Metropolitan Region of Hamburg, Renewable Energy Hamburg serves as the first access point.